-The book Emotional Intelligence 2.0 is a fantastic introduction to the named topic.
-In quick summary: We’re all humans, we all have emotions, and despite what we might tell ourselves, our emotions dictate our gut-level decisions and responses.
+This is the first in a series on the excellent book Emotional Intelligence 2.0 by Drs.
+Travis Bradberry and Jean Greaves.
+What’s emotional intelligence?
+To summarize: We’re all humans, we all have emotions, and despite what we might tell ourselves, our emotions dictate our gut-level decisions and responses.
 Emotional intelligence skills kick in when it’s time to wrangle an emotional response into a productive and positive outcome.

 It turns out we have much more lung capacity than we tend to use in our regular breathing.
 In fact, we don’t regularly breathe in as much as we should, and the higher-level reasoning parts of our brain are often starved of oxygen.